rynbrd/beacon/README.md

 ------------
 Beacon takes a few commandline options.
 These are:

-`config` - The path to the config file.
+* `config` - The path to the config file.
 Defaults to /etc/beacon.yml.
-`var` - The name of the service variable.
+* `var` - The name of the service variable.
+* `hostname` - The hostname to use when announcing mapped ports.
-`heartbeat` - How often to refresh service TTL's.
+* `heartbeat` - How often to refresh service TTL's.
-`ttl` - How long to keep a service after missing a heartbeat.
+* `ttl` - How long to keep a service after missing a heartbeat.
-`etcd` - The etcd endpoint.
+* `etcd` - The etcd endpoint.
 May be provided multiple times.
-`prefix` - The root of all etcd keys.
+* `prefix` - The root of all etcd keys.
-`docker` - The Docker endpoint.
+* `docker` - The Docker endpoint.

 Config File
 -----------